EXCLUSIVE-Two Indian refiners declare force majeure to curb Mideast oil supply

 By Nidhi Verma

-NEW DELHI, March 27 (Reuters) - India's top refiners Indian Oil Corp IOC.NS and Mangalore Refinery and Petrochemicals Ltd MRPL.NS have declared force majeure as local fuel demand is hit due to a nationwide lockdown to stem the spread of coronavirus, according to documents seen by Reuters.
+NEW DELHI, March 27 (Reuters) - Two Indian refiners declared force majeure on crude purchases from the Middle East on Friday after fuel demand plummeted due to a nationwide lockdown to stem the spread of coronavirus and the companies' tanks are full, sources said.

-The two refiners are seeking to either delay or cancel purchases of crude in April from Middle East suppliers, sources said.
+Prime Minister Narendra Modi has asked India's 1.3 billion people to stay indoors for three weeks in the world's biggest lockdown, shutting down Asia's third-largest economy and leaving millions of economically vulnerable people without work.

-The two refiners together control about 40% of India's 5 million barrels per day refining capacity.
+This has led to a sharp decline in local fuel demand, leading companies to cut crude refining as their storage tanks are full to the brim.

 ((nidhi.verma@thomsonreuters.com; +91 11 49548031; Reuters Messaging: nidhi.verma.thomsonreuters.com@reuters.net))